lbatschelet/GeoRoughness-Tool/README.md

 ## Contributing

 We welcome contributions!
 If you have suggestions or want to report bugs, please use the [Issues](https://github.com/lbatschelet/dem-roughness-calculator/issues) section of this repository.

-## Disclaimer

-### AI-Assisted Development

-This project leverages artificial intelligence, including OpenAI's GPT-4 and GitHub Copilot, to assist in generating parts of the code and documentation.
-These tools provide suggestions that enhance the development process and help in crafting more robust and comprehensive materials.
-While AI tools have been instrumental in accelerating development and improving productivity, the final decisions on the inclusion and modification of the generated content rest solely with the human developers.
-This ensures that each aspect of the project aligns with our quality standards and functional requirements.

-Please note that while AI has contributed to the project, it may not capture the full complexity or context of the development practices.
-As such, any anomalies or errors introduced by AI-generated content have been reviewed and rectified to the best of our capabilities.
-However, users should exercise their judgment and discretion when using or modifying this software.

-For any concerns or questions about the AI-generated content within this project, please feel free to contact us through the repository's issues section or directly via the contact methods provided on this page.

 ## License